 Tom and his fellow management shareholders “harvested” in the mid-1990s and sold their power plant assets to multinational corporations.
 Tom earned BSc, MSc (mechanical engineering) and Ph.D. degrees from the University of Pennsylvania, and has completed studies in Harvard Business School’s Owner/President Management Program.
 He has published more than fifty papers, articles and a book, has addressed numerous conferences and hearings, and has appeared in both radio and television media.
 He has served as an advisor to a number of high-tech startup ventures, and is active with several non-profit organizations.
 In 2003 Tom received the School’s S. Reid Warren Award for Teaching.
 In 2005 he received the School’s D. Robert Tarnall Distinguished Alumnus Award.
 In 2007 he received the University’s Provost’s Award for Distinguished Teaching and the Ford Motor Company Award for Faculty Advising.

 Tom and his wife, Chris, reside in Moorestown NJ.
-They have three sons: Joe, Brad and Tommy.
+They have three married sons: Joe, Brad and Tommy, and six grandchildren.